open-mmlab/mmhuman3d/docs/preprocess_dataset.md

 ```
 cp -r data/preprocessed_datasets data/cache
 ```
-Also, rememeber to use the *_cache.py config during training.
+Also, remember to use the *_cache.py config during training.

 For SPIN training, the following datasets are required:
   - [COCO](#coco)